 Leave to Supplicate for research students only must have been granted by the Board.
 A hardbound copy of the thesis, extract and all other paperwork must have been submitted to the Examination Schools.

 Current students can select to graduate in absentia via eVision's online booking system.
-Other dates may be available for in absentia graduation; please contact the Deputy Registrar for details.
+Other dates may be available for in absentia graduation; please contact the Senior Registry Administrator for details.

-Students who completed their course a year or more ago should contact the Deputy Registrar with details of the degree to be conferred, their telephone number and their postal address.
+Students who completed their course a year or more ago should contact the Senior Registry Administrator with details of the degree to be conferred, their telephone number and their postal address.

 Graduation ceremonies are lovely occasions for you as the graduating student and your family/friends to celebrate your achievement.
 To honour the occasion, we invite you and your guests to join us for a celebration lunch before the ceremony.

-The Dean of Degrees Dr Toby Matthiesen and the Deputy Registrar James McBain will be on hand throughout the day to help you and your guests.
+The Dean of Degrees, Dr Toby Matthiesen and the Senior Registry Administrator will be on hand throughout the day to help you and your guests.
 You will be given a full timetable with instructions some weeks before the ceremony.
 Please be sure to read this carefully.

-Please refer to the College's illustrated guide to academic dress to ensure you have the correct attire for graduation.
+Please refer to the College's information on academic dress to ensure you have the correct attire for graduation.
 That webpage also has details of academic dress suppliers in Oxford.